 - Rascally Raccoon: Fitz is a thie— treasure hunter that likes to brag about his "adventures" (and steal from the museum vendor machine).

-- The Savage Indian: How the domestics see the wilds.
+- The Savage Indian: The domestics see the wilds as ignorant primitive lacking in civilized life.